 Between being a mama, a teacher, and documenting on @thegoodmanhouse, how do you make time for it all and yourself?
 Any nuggets to share for the rest of us working parents?

 I think the key is figuring out the right balance — having a supportive partner has also been incredibly helpful!
 I never expected @thegoodmanhouse to grow as it has, and it has been a fun and exciting ride.
 However, there were times where I just felt burnt out from trying to do everything.

 In those times, I had to remind myself that I started the account as a creative outlet for myself.
+When it starts feeling more stressful than fun, I know I need to slow down a bit.
 My family always comes first.
 I love teaching, and I also love design!
 I'm a firm believer that if there is something you truly love to do, you should and can find time to make it happen.

 I've found that sweet spot over the past couple of months where my family gets the best of me, and I'm still able to fuel that passion for interior design without letting it interfere with work or family time.
 My husband also pushes me to do things I love and is incredibly present with our kids.
 We are a good team together.

 “When it starts feeling more stressful than fun, I know I need to slow down a bit.”